Skip to content

 Deep Roots: Culture and Ecology

-Libertia ixioides is more than just a pretty plant.
-It’s part of the living heritage of Aotearoa, recognised by Māori with names like mikoikoi and tūkāuki.
-While not widely used traditionally, its form and presence were well known, especially in coastal and forested areas.
+Libertia ixioides is more than just a decorative plant.
+It is part of Aotearoa’s living heritage, recognized by Māori under names such as mikoikoi and tūkāuki.
+While it was not widely used traditionally, its form and presence were well-known, especially in coastal and forested areas.

-Today, it’s planted in eco-restoration projects, marae gardens, and public landscapes to honour its role in our natural ecosystem.
+Today, Libertia ixioides is planted in eco-restoration projects, marae gardens, and public landscapes to honor its role in New Zealand’s natural ecosystem.

-Whether you’re restoring native bush, designing a resilient border, or looking for a container plant that offers color and texture—Libertia ixioides delivers.
-It’s stylish, sturdy, and uniquely New Zealand.
+Whether you’re restoring native bush, designing a resilient border, or looking for a container plant that adds color and texture, Libertia ixioides delivers.
+It is stylish, sturdy, and uniquely New Zealand.

 Shop for Libertia